jpalardy/jpalardy.github.io/_posts/2014-03-11-splitting-a-file-based-on-its-content.markdown

 My [previous post](https://blog.jpalardy.com/posts/alternative-to-sort-uniq-c/)
 reminded me of a similar problem: how do you split a file based on its content?
-Counting might just be one of the things you want to do with each subset of the file.
+Counting might be one of the things you want to do with each subset of the file.

     $ cat sample.data